gumeo/academic-kickstart/content/post/emplace-back.md

 ## Why is this a problem?

-The problem is that this was not caught at compile time, and if this was not the intended behavior, we have caused a runtime error, which are generally harder to deal with.
-So let's catch this somehow!
-So you might think that you can just add some warning flags, e.g. `-Wall`.
-But this program compiles fine with `-Wall`. `-Wall` contains narrowing, but it does not contain conversion for some reason, so we can add `-Wconversion`, but it still compiles fine without any warnings!
+The problem is that we are unaware of the problem at compile-time.
+If this was not the intended behavior, we have caused a runtime error, which is generally harder to fix.
+Let us catch the issue somehow.
+You might wonder that some warning flags, e.g., `-Wall` could reveal the issue.
+However, the program compiles fine with `-Wall`. `-Wall` contains narrowing, but it does not contain conversion.
+Further, adding `-Wconversion` yields no warnings!

 ```
 $ g++ -Wall -Wconversion test.cpp -o test
 ```

-The problem is that this conversion is happening in a system header, so we also need `-Wsystem-headers` to catch this:
+The problem is that this conversion is happening in a system header, so we also need `-Wsystem-headers` to catch the issue.

 ```
 $ g++ -Wconversion -Wsystem-headers test.cpp -o test